forcedotcom/sfdx-bitbucket-package/README.md

 > Make note of the `key` and `iv` values output to the screen.
 You'll use the values following `key=` and `iv =` to encrypt your `server.key`.

 - Encrypt the `server.key` using the newly generated `key` and `iv` values.
 Use the `key` and `iv` values only once.
 Don't use them to encrypt more than the `server.key`.
 While you can re-use this pair to encrypt other things, it's considered a security violation to do so.
 Every time you run the command above, it generates a new `key` and `iv` value.
 You can't regenerate the same pair.
-If you lose these values, generated new ones and encrypt again.
+If you lose these values, generate new ones and encrypt again.

 ```bash
 openssl enc -nosalt -aes-256-cbc -in assets/server.key -out assets/server.key.enc -base64 -K <key from above> -iv <iv from above>